-Genesys Co-Browse is composed of the following components:
+Genesys Co-browse is composed of the following components:

-- Genesys Co-browse Server is a server-side component that is responsible for orchestrating the co-browsing activities between the end consumer and the agent. - Genesys Co-browse Plug-in for Interaction Workspace provides co-browsing functionality for Interaction Workspace users. - Genesys Co-browse Plug-in for Workspace Desktop Edition provides co-browsing functionality for Workspace Desktop Edition users. - Genesys Co-browse Sample Reporting Templates provides configuration files and reporting templates for getting real-time and historical statistic data. - Integrated JavaScript Application is a JavaScript component that includes the Chat, Co-browse, and (optionally) Web Engagement Tracker JavaScript applications.
+- Genesys Co-browse Server is a server-side component that is responsible for orchestrating the cobrowsing activities between the end consumer and the agent. - Genesys Co-browse Plug-in for Workspace Desktop Edition provides co-browsing functionality for Workspace Desktop Edition users. - Genesys Co-browse Sample Reporting Templates provides configuration files and reporting templates for getting real-time and historical statistic data. - Genesys Co-browse JavaScript is a client-side component that is responsible for interacting with the web page.
 You should add this component to the pages on your website where you want to enable co-browsing.
+See Website Instrumentation.